odanree/image-optimizer/CONTRIBUTING.md

-# Contributing to Image Optimizer
+# Contributing to ODR Image Optimizer

-Thank you for considering a contribution to Image Optimizer!
+Thank you for considering a contribution to ODR Image Optimizer!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct